-Thai Cooking Class at the Mandarin Oriental Thai Cooking School
+Thai Cooking Class at the Mandarin Oriental Cooking School

-I learnt the art of macaron making in Paris, how to cook traditional Mexican in San Miguel de Allende, in Cape Town I learnt how to make Cape Malay cuisine, in Venice we cooked with a Countess, in Austin we participated in a country music cooking class, and in Rio de Janeiro I learnt to cook Carioca style.
-(You’ll find more reviews of cooking classes under ‘Learning Locally‘ and ‘Food and Wine’ in the sidebar.)
+I learnt the art of macaron making in Paris and how to cook traditional Mexican in San Miguel de Allende.
+In Cape Town I learnt how to make Cape Malay cuisine and in Venice we cooked with a Countess.
+In Austin we participated in a country music cooking class, and in Rio de Janeiro I learnt to cook Carioca style.

 As you’d expect from one of the city’s most luxurious hotels, this is a genteel cooking school with a full professional kitchen, and a team of kitchen staff on hand who prepare all of the ingredients in advance and assist the cooking instructor.
 Unlike many cooking courses, these chefs are not missing a shift in the hotel kitchen to teach – they’re full-time.

 A lot of prep work is done beforehand by the kitchen staff, and students share tasks when it comes to the hands-on cooking component of class, which won’t suit students familiar with Thai cuisine or people who like to get their hands dirty.

 The classes are small – there was just one other student when we attended – so students get a lot of personal attention and learn a lot more than they would in larger groups.
 This is a great way to learn because you’re not always waiting around for someone in the class who has bad knife skills and is falling behind or missing steps.

 The class began by covering Thai herbs, spices, pastes, and produce in a lot of detail, providing a terrific introduction for those new to Thai cuisine, before moving on to cover a handful of dishes step-by-step.